 Zell Miller attempted hours include: All regular coursework attempted after high school graduation, non-credit course work (LSS and Regents), all attempted transfer coursework, withdrawals, and dropped courses.

 Limit of Eligibility

-Students are eligible to receive Zell Miller Scholarship up to 127 attempted or paid hours whichever is reached first.
+Students are eligible to receive Zell Miller Scholarship for up to 127 attempted or paid hours, whichever is reached first.

-A student may receive Zell Miller Scholarship until seven years after his or her high school graduation date, Home Study program completion date or date the student stopped pursuing a diploma.
+A student may receive Zell Miller Scholarship until 7 years after his/her high school graduation date, Home Study program completion date, or date the student stopped pursuing a diploma.